Best Google Analytics Alternatives in 2026: 15 Compared

 Matomo

-The oldest and most feature-complete open-source alternative.
-Founded in 2007, 1.4 million+ websites, used by the European Commission and NASA.
-The only alternative that approaches GA4's depth.
+The oldest and most complete open-source alternative.
+Founded in 2007, on 1.4 million+ websites, used by the European Commission and NASA.
+The only one here that comes close to GA4's depth.

-What it does well: The full feature set: heatmaps, session recording, A/B testing, form analytics, custom dimensions, roll-up reporting, tag manager, Google Analytics data import.
-Note that heatmaps, session recording, A/B testing, and form analytics are paid add-ons, not included in the free self-hosted version.
-Qualifies for CNIL's consent exemption when properly configured.
-WordPress plugin with 100,000+ active installs.
+What it does well: The full kit: heatmaps, session recording, A/B testing, form analytics, custom dimensions, roll-up reporting, tag manager, Google Analytics data import.
+One catch worth flagging: heatmaps, session recording, A/B testing, and form analytics are paid add-ons, not part of the free self-hosted build.
+Set up right, it meets CNIL's consent exemption.
+The WordPress plugin has 100,000+ active installs.

-Best for: Organizations that need GA4-level features with data ownership, especially government, healthcare, and enterprises with strict data sovereignty requirements.
+Best for: Organizations that need GA4-level features and full data ownership, especially government, healthcare, and enterprises with strict data sovereignty rules.

 Umami

 The developer favorite.
 Clean, modern, open source (MIT license).
 35,000+ GitHub stars.
 Built with Next.js and React.
-Trivially easy to self-host with Docker and a $5/month VPS.
+Easy to self-host with Docker on a $5/month VPS.

 What it does well: The cleanest interface of any self-hosted option.
-Cookieless. ~2 KB script.
-Active development (v3 added funnels, journeys, retention, cohorts).
+Cookieless.
+A ~2 KB script.
+Still shipping, since v3 added funnels, journeys, retention, and cohorts.
 Free cloud tier (100K events/month).

-Best for: Developers who want a modern, self-hosted dashboard with a clean UI and zero tracking concerns.
+Best for: Developers who want a modern, self-hosted dashboard with a clean UI and nothing to worry about on the tracking side.

 Rybbit

-The newest entrant.
+The newcomer.
 Open source (AGPL-3.0).
-11,000+ GitHub stars in under a year.
-Grew faster than any analytics project in GitHub history.
-Bridges the gap between simple privacy analytics and full product analytics.
+11,000+ GitHub stars in under a year, which is faster than any analytics project in GitHub history.
+It sits between simple privacy analytics and full product analytics.

-What it does well: Funnels, user journeys (Sankey diagrams), retention analysis, user profiles, Web Vitals monitoring (cloud only), session replays (Pro plan, cloud only).
+What it does well: Funnels, user journeys as Sankey diagrams, retention analysis, user profiles, Web Vitals monitoring (cloud only), session replays (Pro plan, cloud only).
 7-day free trial.

-Best for: Developers who want Plausible-level simplicity with PostHog-level features, without the PostHog complexity.
+Best for: Developers who want Plausible-level simplicity with PostHog-level features, and none of the PostHog complexity.

-The Italian Data Protection Authority put it bluntly: "A website using Google Analytics without the safeguards provided by the EU Regulation violates data protection law."
-Self-hosted and EU-hosted tools sidestep this entirely because the data never touches US infrastructure.
+The Italian Data Protection Authority put it plainly: "A website using Google Analytics without the safeguards provided by the EU Regulation violates data protection law."
+Self-hosted and EU-hosted tools step around that entirely, because the data never touches US infrastructure in the first place.

 Product and behavioral analytics (different category)

-These tools solve a different problem.
-They track user behavior inside your product, not website traffic.
-If someone tells you Mixpanel or Amplitude is a "Google Analytics alternative," they're comparing a scalpel to a hammer.
-Both are tools, but they do different things.
+These tools answer a different question.
+They track what users do inside your product, not who visited your website.
+If someone calls Mixpanel or Amplitude a "Google Analytics alternative," they are comparing a scalpel to a hammer.
+Both are tools.
+They are not for the same job.

 PostHog

 Open-source product analytics platform.
 Session replay, feature flags, A/B testing, surveys, error tracking, data warehouse.
-Used by 65% of every Y Combinator batch. $10M+ ARR.
+Used by 65% of every Y Combinator batch, which is two out of every three startups in the program.
+Tens of millions in ARR.

 Pricing: Web analytics: first 1M events/month free.
 Session replay: first 5K recordings free.
-Usage-based beyond that.
+Usage-based after that.

-When to use it instead of GA4: If you're a product team that needs analytics + experimentation + session replay in one platform.
-If you're a startup in YC or under $5M raised, you get $50K in free credits.
+When to use it instead of GA4: When you are a product team that needs analytics, experimentation, and session replay in one place.
+If you are a YC startup or have raised under $5M, you get $50K in free credits.

-When not to use it: If you just want to know how many people visited your website and where they came from.
-PostHog is powerful but complex.
+When not to use it: When you just want to know how many people visited your website and where they came from.
+PostHog is powerful, and it is a lot.

 Mixpanel and Amplitude

 Enterprise product analytics.
 Funnels, retention, cohorts, behavioral segmentation.
-Starting prices look reasonable (Mixpanel: 1M events free, Amplitude: 10,000 MTUs free) but enterprise tiers are custom pricing and can reach tens of thousands per year.
+The entry prices look gentle (Mixpanel: 1M events free, Amplitude: 50,000 MTUs free), but the enterprise tiers are custom-quoted and can run to tens of thousands a year.

-When to use them: If you're a product team at a SaaS company with a dedicated data analyst.
-If you need behavioral cohort analysis and retention curves.
+When to use them: When you are a product team at a SaaS company with a data analyst on staff, and you need behavioral cohort analysis and retention curves.

-When not to use them: As a website analytics replacement.
-They don't track page speed, script impact, referrer data, or geographic analytics the way web analytics tools do.
+When not to use them: As a stand-in for website analytics.
+They do not track page speed, script weight, referrer data, or geographic breakdowns the way web analytics tools do.

 The key distinction: Web analytics tools (Plausible, Fathom, Clickport) answer "how is my website performing?"
 Product analytics tools (Mixpanel, Amplitude, PostHog) answer "how are users behaving inside my product?"
 Most articles listing GA4 alternatives mix these categories without explanation.
 If you run a content site, blog, or e-commerce store, you need web analytics.
 If you run a SaaS application, you may need both.